 Description

-The east and west elevations are largely blind.
-The rear is an irregular composition with three historic wings and several infill extensions.
-Windows are a mixture of sashes and casements and some of the framing of the east wing is exposed in its gable wall.
+The east and west elevations are mostly blind.
+The rear of the building presents an irregular composition featuring three historic wings and several infill extensions.
+The windows consist of a mix of sashes and casements, and some of the framing of the east wing is exposed in its gable wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.